melaniebalaz/refactor.zone/data/articles/oop-basics.md

 }
 ```

-So how many parents can a classes have?
+So how many parents can a class have?
 One?
 Two?
 Five?
 The answer is: it depends.
 Some languages, like C++, have solved the problem of multiple inheritance.
 So much so that interface language construct does not even exist in C++.
 Other languages, like Java or PHP, decided not to deal with this problem and invent interfaces instead.
 In other words, interfaces are nothing else than abstract classes with only abstract methods and no variables to circumvent having to solve multiple inheritance.

 > **Beware of faulty abstractions!** Many OOP tutorials bring the example of a square inheriting from the rectangle.
 This is only true in the mathematical sense.
 In programming you want your child classes to behave the same as their parent classes, which is being violated since the rectangle has two independent edges, where as the square doesn't.